basho/basho_rebar_tools/README.md

 The command `rebar3 brt-info` displays the effective configuration.

 Refer to the extensive documentation in the default [brt.config](priv/defaults/brt.config) to see what you can adjust.

+### Erlang QuickCheck

+Basho uses [Quviq QuickCheck][eqc] extensively in `eunit` and `Common Test` tests.
+In support of our tests, BRT defines the following macros when compiling Erlang source files in the `test` profile used by the `eunit`, `ct`, and `cover` targets:

+* `EQC`
+  * Defined if the `eqc` application is installed on the code path when `rebar3` is started.
+* `EQC_VERSION`
+  * If the `eqc` application is installed, this macro is defined to a list of non-negative integers indicating its version.
+As of this writing, the list has 3 elements: Major, Minor, and Patch.
+In all cases this value should be equivalent to that returned by `eqc:version/0`, but may be easier to work with.
+* `EQC_API_1_35`
+  * Defined if `EQC_VERSION >= [1, 35, 0]`.
+This version introduced significant API changes, and certain code written for the API before this version won't work after it, and vice versa.
+Among the affected modules are `eqc_component`, `eqc_fsm`, and `eqc_statem`.
+  * If and when similar breaking changes are introduced, additional macro definitions will be added.

+_**Note:** If you have EQC tests in your project, you'll need to add the `nowarn_unused_imports` option to `erl_opts` in the `test` profile.
+BRT does **NOT** add this option for you, as the presence of EQC doesn't mean it's actually being used._

+> We do not support open-source QuickCheck clones.

 ## Contributing